Leafwing-Studios/fop-rules/docs/character-options/powers/weaver.md

 </div>

 As the Weave wraps around your foe, time seems to slow down for them, preventing them from recovering like usual.
 Select a creature within range.
 At the end of each of your turns for the duration of this effect, make an Expertise attack against that creature.
-If you hit, apply one stack of each of their current conditions to them.
+If you hit, apply one stack of each of their current ailments to them.

 ## Pattern of Purification